import datetime

 'OWNER_CODE']

-df_US = df_raw.drop(columns= drop_columns)
+= df_raw.drop(columns= drop_columns)

-df_US['MONTH'] = df_US['DISCOVERY_DATE'].apply(lambda x: jd2gcal(x, 0)[1])
+df_US 'MONTH'] = df_US['DISCOVERY_DATE'].apply(lambda x: jd2gcal(x, 0)[1])

-df_US['DAY'] = df_US['DISCOVERY_DATE'].apply(lambda x: jd2gcal(x, 0)[2])
+df_US['DAY'] = df_US['DISCOVERY_DATE'].apply(lambda x: jd2gcal(x, 0)[2]) df_US[

-geometry = [Point(xy) for xy in zip(df_US['LONGITUDE'], df_US['LATITUDE'])]
+= [Point(xy) for xy in zip(df_US['LONGITUDE'], df_US['LATITUDE'])]

-df_geo = gpd.GeoDataFrame(df_US, geometry=geometry)
+geometry = gpd.GeoDataFrame(df_US, geometry=geometry)

-df_geo.crs = "EPSG:4326"
+df_geo = "EPSG:4326" df_geo.crs

-states = alt.topo_feature(data.us_10m.url, feature='states')
+= alt.topo_feature(data.us_10m.url, feature='states')

-us_states = gpd.read_file("cb_2018_us_state_500k/cb_2018_us_state_500k.shp")
+states = gpd.read_file("cb_2018_us_state_500k/cb_2018_us_state_500k.shp")

-us_states_geojson = 'states.json'
+us_states = 'states.json' us_states_geojson

 import plotly.express as px